 Theory of Constraints Consultant (TOC Consultant) Vancouver, BC, Canada

-Management Consultant Steve Jackson, a partner in Synchronix and certified by TOC-ICO as a TOC Expert in all 6 designations, first introduced the technology known as TOC, Theory of Constraints, into Vancouver, BC, Canada in 1988.
+Management Consultant Steve Jackson, managing partner of Synchronix and certified by TOC-ICO as a TOC Expert in all 6 designations, first introduced the technology known as TOC, Theory of Constraints, into Vancouver, BC, Canada in 1988.

-As President of the local APICS Chapter, and with a CFPIM designation (Certified at the level of Fellow in Production & Inventory Management) Steve had regular exposure to all the standard and leading edge bodies of knowledge at the time but as a management consultant in Vancouver, where there’s a preponderance of small manufacturers, Steve was looking for a technology that had a some specific criteria:
+Starting with his time as President of the local APICS Chapter, and with a CFPIM designation (Certified at the level of Fellow in Production & Inventory Management) gained in 1984, for the past 28+ years Steve has naturally had regular exposure to all the standard and leading edge bodies of knowledge at the time.

 - Fast results

 - Large results

 - Results could be gained independent of any computer system